 The remit and powers available to Victorian local governments are defined by the Victorian Climate Change Act 2017 and the Local Government Act 2020.
-The Local Government Act contains overarching principles, which requires councils to:
+The Local Government Act contains overarching principles, where councils are required:

-- 9(2)(b) To give priority to achieving the best outcomes for the municipal community, including future generations - 9(2)(c) To promote the economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks.
+- 9(2)(b) To give priority to achieving the best outcomes for the municipal community, including future generations, and - 9(2)(c) To promote the economic, social and environmental sustainability of the municipal district, including mitigation and planning for climate change risks.